- Prepping is not crazy

-Just like how a situation might happen quickly or slowly, an emergency might happen on a large scale or just for you.
+Just like how an emergency might happen quickly or slowly, a disaster might happen on a large scale or just for you.

 It’s easy to think about the big disasters like societal collapse, but you can’t ignore the localized problems that might affect your city, neighborhood, or even just your home or someone in your family.

 We prepare not just for the big SHTF disasters, but for the car accidents we pass on the way home from work, or in case our neighbors have a house fire.
 We prepare so our family won’t suffer if we lose our jobs and are unemployed for a year.